-The Fin whale is the second largest whale measuring up to 75 feet (23 meters) and weighing up to 80 tons (72 metric tons).
+The Fin whale is the second-largest whale measuring up to 75 feet (23 meters) and weighing 80 tons (72 metric tons).

 They look similar to a blue whale but more narrow with a prominent dorsal fin, long back, and a tall spout.

-The Humpback whale can get up to 52 feet long (15.8 meters) and weight up to 40 tons (36 metric tons).
-Long flippers, as well as, the knobs and nodules on their heads are distinct to Humpback whales.
+The Humpback whale can get up to 52 feet long (15.8 meters) and weigh up to 40 tons (36 metric tons).
+Long flippers and the knobs and nodules on their heads are distinct to Humpback whales.

 You may witness this magnificent creature off the coast of San Diego from mid-June to September.

 Four Types of Dolphins You May Encounter on a San Diego Whale Watching Tour

 Whales are not the only thing to see on a San Diego whale-watching tour.
 Equally important, there are four different dolphins that you may witness as well.

 Bottlenose dolphins live in all temperate and tropical waters worldwide.
 They are dark to light gray with a lighter colored belly.
 Their lengths reach between 8-12 feet (2.4-3.6 meters) and weigh up to 1430 pounds (648 kilograms).

 There are two types of groups: offshore and coastal.
 The pelagic species of bottlenose dolphin are darker, larger, and have smaller pectoral fins than the coastal dolphins, which are lighter, smaller, and have larger pectoral fins.